Destranix/blender_io_points/README.md

 <attribute>
 ...
 ```
-The first line only contaisn the frame number.
+The first line only contains the frame number.
 This must be a frame number valid for blender.

 An attribute may look like this:
 ```